Pedestrian crossing: Relief symbols

 The Australian PB/5 crosswalk button has an embossed arrow to indicate the direction of the crossing (intended to function in conjunction with tactile paving.

 Key-based system

 In Perth, Western Australia, an extended phase system called "Keywalk" was developed by the Main Roads Department of Western Australia in response to concerns from disability advocates about the widening of the Albany Highway in that city in the mid-1990s.
 The department felt that extending the walk phase permanently on cross streets would cause too much disruption to traffic flow on the highway and so the Keywalk system was developed to allow for those who needed an extended green light phase to cross the road safely.
 A small electronic key adjusted the green/walk and flashing red/complete crossing phases to allow more time for the key holder to complete the crossing of the highway safely.
 The system was first installed at the junction of Albany Highway and Cecil Avenue.
 It is unclear what became of this system.

+In Singapore, a system called Green Man+ has been installed.
+This system enables a longer green time for elderly pedestrians (over 60 years old) or people with a disability.
+Green duration is extended by 3 to 13 seconds depending on the crossing width.
+Identification cards are required to be tapped onto a reader mounted above signal push buttons.
+Green light duration is otherwise fixed and pre-determined.